meowmeowahr/kevinbotlib/README.md

 **Communicate with Kevinbot v3 Hardware**

-KevinbotLib incldes all the necessary classes for communicating with and controlling Kevinbot v3 hardware.
+KevinbotLib includes all the necessary classes for communicating with and controlling Kevinbot v3 hardware.
 It also contains an interface over MQTT to allow multiple clients on-robot as well as off-robot.
 Your code stays mostly the same whether you are communicating directly over serial, or using MQTT.

 ## Table of Contents